 The objective of OEDP is to provide recruitment and retention initiatives for underrepresented students pursuing degrees in engineering at both the undergraduate and graduate levels.
 The program offers academic coaching, scholarships, mentoring, industry tours, and corporate networking opportunities.

-The University of Tennessee, Knoxville is part of the Tennessee Louis Stokes Alliance for Minority Participation, National Science Foundation funded program designed to increase the enrollment and graduation rates of underrepresented students in science, technology, engineering and mathematics.
-Lastly along with 152 universities, the University of Tennessee, Knoxville serves within a nationwide program with the National Consortium for Graduate Degrees for Minorities in Engineering and Science, Inc. (GEM).
-The National GEM Consortium’s primary focus is to administer and award fellowships with paid internships to highly qualified underrepresented students who wish to pursue graduate studies in engineering or science.
+The university is part of the Tennessee Louis Stokes Alliance for Minority Participation, a National Science Foundation-funded program designed to increase the enrollment and graduation rates of underrepresented students in science, technology, engineering, and mathematics.
+Lastly, along with 152 other universities, UT serves within a nationwide program with the National Consortium for Graduate Degrees for Minorities in Engineering and Science, Inc. The National GEM Consortium’s primary focus is to administer and award fellowships with paid internships to highly qualified underrepresented students who wish to pursue graduate studies in engineering or science.

 Travis Griffin, Program Director

-Office of Diversity Programs
+Office of Engineering Diversity Programs